ms-Noone/cybersecurity/CTF/Over-The-Wire/Bandits/Bandits6-10.md

 **Analysis:**
 - File attributes (owner, group, size) are powerful filters that we can use to locate sensitive data in large system
-- Metadata awareness helps analysts to quickly triage suspicious files without manually parsing everything
+- Metadata awareness helps to quickly triage suspicious files without manually parsing everything

 **Password for Level 7:**
 `morbNTDkSW6jIlUc0ymOdMaLnOlFVAaj`  _#Passwords shown are from OverTheWire Bandit and reset periodically_

 ## 🔑 Level 7 → Level 8
-**Goal:** Password stored in a file called `-`
+**Goal:** Retrieve the password stored in a file called `data.txt` and find the line containing the word `millionth`

 **Steps:**
 1. After login, list file: `ls`
+2. `data.txt` is listed in the home directory
-2. search for text in data.txt file: `grep 'millionth' data.txt`
+3. search for target string in data.txt: `grep 'millionth' data.txt`
-3. Output:
+4. Output:
    <img width="453" height="34" alt="image" src="https://github.com/user-attachments/assets/61e08408-33bf-4e4a-a9cc-ee553aa64c67" />

 **Analysis:**
--
+- `grep` is a useful tool in log analysis.
+Ex: Detecting suspicious behaviour like multiple SSH failure

 **Password for Level 8:**
 `dfwvzFQi4mU0wfNbFOe9RoWskMLg7eEc`  _#Passwords shown are from OverTheWire Bandit and reset periodically_